oishylea/RedditClone/README.md

 # Reddit Clone App

 This project is a comprehensive full-stack Reddit clone developed using Laravel, Inertia.js, and Vue.js.
-It serves as a practical guide for building a modern social media application, showcasing essential features such as user authentication, post management, and interactive commenting.
+It serves as a practical guide for building modern academic information sharing, showcasing essential features such as user authentication, post management, and interactive commenting for University students in Malaysia.

 ## Features